xiangshen-dk/workshop-building-secure-apis/docs/input-validation.md

 You can configure API Gateway to perform basic validation of an API request before proceeding with the integration request.
 When the validation fails, API Gateway immediately fails the request, returns a 400 error response to the caller, and publishes the validation results in CloudWatch Logs.
 This reduces unnecessary calls to the backend.
 More importantly, it lets you focus on the validation efforts specific to your application.

-For example, in our application, when defining an customization, we have to be sure that our new customization should have:
+For example, let's assume that in our application, we want to be sure that all posted feedback contains the following:

- - A **name** for the user
+ - A **name** for the user.
- - An url for an **image** .
+ - A URL for an **image**.
- - A string for **comment**
+ - A string for the **comment**.
- - An integer between 1 to 10 for **stars**
+ - An integer between 1 and 10 for **stars**.

-This information should be in our request body to create a new feedback that follows specific patterns.
-E.g. the imageUrl should be a valid URL, the star is numeric value.
+This information should be in the request body to submit new feedback and follow certain patterns, e.g. the imageUrl should be a valid URL and the star should be a numeric value.

-By leveraging input validation on API Gateway, you can enforce required parameters and regex patterns each parameter must adhere to.
-This allows you to remove boilerplate validation logic from backend implementations and focus on actual business logic and deep validation.
+By leveraging input validation on API Gateway, you can enforce such required parameters as well as the regex patterns each parameter must adhere to.
+This allows you to remove boilerplate validation logic from your backend implementations and focus on actual business logic and deep validation.

 ## Create a model for your Customizations